- Abstract Art Definition & Examples 101

 Abstract Art Definition

 Abstract painting is viewed as a key style contained within the Modern Art movement.
 Pioneered by many forward-thinking 20th-century painters and celebrated for its avant-garde aesthetic, the abstract genre represents a pivotal moment in modernism.
 Abstract art is a departure from reality.
 It releases the creative energy of people and provides them with the freedom to explore their minds and emotions in a way that was impossible in traditional styles of art.
 The abstract is an expression connecting the feelings and vibes.
 It is a different perspective than the usual perception of realism.
 We may define the abstract as a non-figurative art; it is not either objective or representational.

 The viewer perception is one of departure from the imagery of reality.
 It places the mind in a continuum of energetic inflow or outflow.
 Some partially abstract works could keep you in the conscious realm however total abstraction has no connection to our knowledge.
 One could say abstract is artists drawing how they feel.
 It is not about making copies of real-life either about giving the impression.
 Depending on the artists, abstract became about the process itself.

-Abstraction emerged at the turn of the 20th century and focuses on exploring color and form.
-Unlike other styles, abstraction does not portray objects as they appear in real life.
+Unlike other styles, abstract does not portray objects as they appear in real life.
 Before the emergence of this style, artists focused on illustrating human civilization and the world of nature.
 Abstract artworks experiment with the use of texture, tone, and light perception.
-Through abstract works, artists express their feelings rather than certain objects or scenes.
-Early abstraction was represented by movements such as:
+Through abstract works, artists express their feelings rather than particular objects or scenes.
+Early abstraction represents movements such as: